 Example 1: A student attends all general education classes.
-Certified special education personnel are involved in implementing the student's IEP through direct, indirect, and/or support services to the student.
+Certified special education personnel are involved in the implementation of the student's IEP through the provision of direct, indirect, and/or support services to the student.
 The student's IEP specifies the services that will be provided by certified special education staff members to enable the student to appropriately progress in the general education curriculum, appropriately advance in achieving the goals set out in the student's IEP, or both.